Torreya State Park: Gregory House

 In 1849, Jason Gregory built a plantation house at Ocheesee Landing, across from the park's current location.
 After the Civil War, like most plantations, it fell into disuse.

 Not long after the Civilian Conservation Corps was established in 1933, they started work to create the park.
 Part of the project in 1935 was disassembling the old Gregory House, moving it across the river and reconstructing it in the park, where it stands today.
 Visitors can tour the Gregory House for a small fee.

+Hurricanes and Torreya State Park

+On October 10, 2018, the eye of Hurricane Michael tracked a few miles west of the park, producing sustained winds over 130 miles per hour.
+Catastrophic damage occurred within the park and its surrounding area.
+Trees were either felled, snapped, or stripped of branches, so thinning the tree canopy to a high degree.
+The park was closed for the remainder of autumn and all through winter as staff toiled to cut hazardous trees and clear fallen wood.
+However, many of the Florida nutmeg trees under park protection survived.

 Natural history

 Flora

-The park is one of the few places in the country where the endangered species Few-flowered croomia (Croomia pauciflora) can still be found.
-Other endangered species in the park include the feathery false lily of the valley (Maianthemum racemosum), Canadian honewort (Cryptotaenia canadensis), and bloodroot (Sanguinaria canadensis).
+The park is one of the few places in Florida where the endangered species Few-flowered croomia (Croomia pauciflora) can still be found.
+Other endangered species of Florida in the park include the feathery false lily of the valley (Maianthemum racemosum), Canadian honewort (Cryptotaenia canadensis), and bloodroot (Sanguinaria canadensis).

 The varieties of hardwood trees include Southern live oak (Quercus virginiana), White oak (Quercus alba), Water hickory (Carya aquatica), Southern wax myrtle (Myrica cerifera), Sourwood (Oxydendrum arboreum), American beech (Fagus grandifolia), Tulip tree (Liriodendron tulipifera), Florida maple (Acer floridanum), and Sweetgum (Liquidambar styraciflua).

 Species of softwood trees include the variety of both Needle palm (Rhapidophyllum hystrix) and Dwarf palmetto (Sabal minor), Loblolly pine (Pinus taeda), Longleaf pine (Pinus palustris), and Redbay (Persea borbonia).
+American Sycamore (Platanus occidentalis) and Magnolias are also found here.